NovaStrikePT/dotfiles/Win10 Steps.markdown

 		* See also https://stackoverflow.com/questions/45925964/how-to-use-git-credential-store-on-wsl-ubuntu-on-windows
 		* Note: while git-credential-wincred.exe seems to work, git-credential-manager.exe doesn't seem to work.
 		* Note: This creates a credential configuration *per repo*.
 We really want a separate credential configuration *per environment*.
+		* Note: Git Credential Manager for Windows does not distinguish two accounts for the same domain (i.e. can't separately use credentials for two GitHub.com accounts).
+If most repositories use one GitHub account, we can use a local `credential.useHttpPath = true` for individual repos that require different account credentials.
+			* See also microsoft/Git-Credential-Manager-for-Windows issue 749

 # Other setup/applications
 * [Gpg4win](https://gpg4win.org/thanks-for-download.html) (see also https://gnupg.org/download/)